Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/New-AzureRmSqlInstance.md

 StorageSizeInGB          : 1024
 ```

-This command creates a new Azure SQL Database Managed instance by using by using Edition and ComputeGeneration parameters.
+This command creates a new instance by using by using Edition and ComputeGeneration parameters.

 ## PARAMETERS

 ### -AdministratorCredential
-The SQL authentication credential of the Managed Instance.
+The SQL authentication credential of the instance.

 ```yaml
 Type: PSCredential